 Nordhavn is a city of soft mobility, where it is easier to walk, bike or use public transport, than it is to drive your own car.
 The two metro stations unlock the potential of this new Copenhagen city district enabling more efficient transport between the individual neighbourhoods, and to the rest of Copenhagen, while adding a new chapter to the story of the Copenhagen harbour frontDan Stubbergaard, architect and founder, Cobe

-The new metro line is a part of the green loop through Nordhavn connecting the various neighborhoods with public transportation, bike lanes and green urban spaces.
+The new metro line is a part of the soft mobility network - named The Green Loop - running through Nordhavn connecting the various neighborhoods with public transportation, bike lanes and green urban spaces.

 The complete Nordhavn masterplan was designed by Cobe and implementation is still ongoing.
 Read more about Nordhavn.

 The first two stations on the branch out to Nordhavn is an underground station at Inner Nordhavn, the red neighborhood, and an above-ground station at Orientkaj dock, the white neighborhood.

 The above ground station, Orientkaj, is prepared to continue with more stations in the future development of Copenhagen’s Nordhavn.
 As a prototype, the station is designed to make a statement, offering a model for any future overground stations along the Nordhavn metro extension.

 Inspired by the existing industrial structures in Nordhavn, the station’s design derives from the massive crains lifting the containers from the ground.
 Designed as a glass, concrete and aluminium box, the station commandeers panoramic views over Orientkaj dock.

 Two rotated, concrete staircases connect the station to the ground level.
 Under the station, the 33-metre-long concrete spans and V-shaped piers minimize the use of concrete while maximizing the open, flexible urban space to accommodate a range of future uses, including bike lanes and a public urban space along the waterfront.